yrutschle/conf2struct/README.md

 - `header`: output file name for the struct declarations
 - `parser`: output file for the C code
+- `printer`: boolean, whether to include code for configuration pretty-printer in C code.
+This can help for debugging or looking at code that uses the configuration.
 - `config`: description of the target configuration file.
 This contains a `name` entry which will prefix all symbols, and a `items` declaration equivalent to that of a